ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 > [!roll] Okan tries to smell something in or on the box
 > **Result:** 4,6

-"That scent." - he sniffs again - "I know that scent."
+"That scent." - he sniffs again - "Very familiar but I can't quite place it."

+He looks up at [[Lina Devdan|Lady Devdan]] - "What renumeration are you offering for help with this matter?"

+She looks at him seriously - "The return of the cup is of utmost importance to me.
+I am willing to pay "